HomeTop HeadlinesFOX News Crew Caught Red-Handed on Street Camera

 High-Stakes Diplomacy and Passport Tricks

-Trump, 79, was accompanied by relatives, including Eric and Lara Trump, and received a royal welcome from his Chinese hosts.
+Trump, 79, received a royal welcome from his Chinese hosts.
 The president used a speech to promote collaboration between the U.S. and China, and at a dinner he described the two nations as having a “special relationship.”

 Xi struck a similarly diplomatic tone, telling guests, “We both believe that the China-US relationship is the most important bilateral relationship in the world.
 We must make it work and never mess it up.”

 Not everything went smoothly behind the scenes.
-Secretary of State Marco Rubio reportedly had his passport name changed to bypass certain restrictions — a quirky bit of diplomatic improvisation that surfaced during the visit.
+Secretary of State Marco Rubio reportedly had his passport name changed to bypass certain sanctions on his entry into China — a quirky bit of diplomatic improvisation that surfaced during the visit.

 Baier closed out his segment with a knowing wink to the audience back home, signing off from Beijing while fully aware that, this time, the watchers were definitely watching back.
 With the ticket, viral video, and barista robot moment in the rearview, it’s safe to say the trip delivered television — just maybe not the kind FOX had planned.